chromium/chromium/docs/ios/infra.md

 ### Compiling with the analyzer

-In addition to goma, the try bots use another time-saving mechanism called the [analyzer] to determine the subset of compilation targets affected by the patch that need to be compiled in order to run the affected tests.
+In addition to reclient, the try bots use another time-saving mechanism called the [analyzer] to determine the subset of compilation targets affected by the patch that need to be compiled in order to run the affected tests.
 If a patch is determined not to affect a certain test target, compilation and execution of the test target will be skipped.